-Since I mentioned the word “politician” (yuk!) let me touch upon another topic – political articles.
-In this age it is difficult to remember which politician belongs to which party, not just for the common man but even for the politicians!
-Chuckle!
+Since I mentioned the word “politician” let me touch upon another topic – political articles.
+In this age it is difficult to remember which politician belongs to which party.
 In the US they always mention the party and the state the Senator belongs to.
 Check out the following the two examples,

 - Sen. Johnny Isakson (R-Ga.) is wary about the Iraqi government but invokes the smell of jet fuel from the Pentagon fire on Sept.
 11, 2001

 - Senate immigration bill suffers crushing defeat – Check out the left panel, very interesting.
 I am including it here for a quick reference,From the above table it is very clear who participated in the bill and which party-n-state they belong to.

 Coming back to India, most readers know which party prominent politicians belong to.
 But few low profile/unknown politicians do “manage” to get into the news and we don’t know which party and state/constituency they belong to.
 We cannot infer from their “views / principles” which party they belong to because all our politicians stand for the following,

 - Eradication of poverty